 - Check for tears, cracks, or hardening

-- Check all four sides of door
+- Check all four sides of the door

 Drain Tube Cleaning: Prevents water leaks and interior moisture: